 Why Take AP® U.S. History?

-How to sign up for the AP® U.S. History Exam
+How to sign up for AP® U.S. History

-To register for the APUSH exam, you need to contact your school’s AP® coordinator, who can help facilitate your courses and exams.
+To do that, you simply need to contact your school’s AP® coordinator, who can help facilitate your courses and exams.

 How much does the AP® Exam cost?

 Each AP® Exam costs a total of $96—if you’re in the mainland United States and its territories and commonwealths, Canada, or a U.S. Department of Defense Dependents School.

 If you’re outside of those areas, the AP® Exam will cost $126 per exam.

 The College Board has a financial aid program that offers a $34 fee reduction in the exam.
 Read more about exam fees here.